Communicating to Maintain Healthy Relationships

 - Relationship Challenge Number Two

 Here's the second relationship challenge I would like you to ponder.
 A fifty-something widow generously allowed her grown son, 27, to come back home to live, mainly due to the tough economy we’re all facing.
 You may have read or heard that a lot of adult children are moving back home these days.
-In fact, according to the U.S. Census Bureau, 13.4% of those age 25 to 34 now live at home with their parents.
-Furthermore, the unemployment rate among people in the 18-24 age group is 16%, in general, and 44% among African Americans.
+In fact, according to the U.S. Census Bureau (abcnews.go.com), as of 2018, nearly 55% of young adults age 18 to 24 still live at home with their parents, and around 16% of those 25 to 34 still live at home.
+Furthermore, the unemployment rate among people in the 20-24 age group, as of July 2020, is 18.3%, in general, and 17.8% among men.

 What would you do if you were in this woman's place?
 Her child will likely always be an integral part of her life, forever, so isn’t it critical to her future happiness that her son like and get along with her man?
 Perhaps.
 Or, is it possible for the mother to love and maintain a long-term relationship with someone that her child does not like?